 Development programs usually start with an annual fund, special events, and membership.
 Some charities never move beyond this stage, while others move quickly to the next level of leadership and principal gifts, capital campaigns, and ultimately to planned gifts.
 When a charity is considering implementing a planned giving program, an audit allows the charity to prepare for the additional responsibilities attendant with planned giving, to make infrastructure changes necessary to support planned giving (including staff and budget), and to incorporate the necessary steps into the following year’s implementation plan.

 Desire to Develop an Elite Gift Planning Program Among Your Organizational Peers

-Most planned giving programs begin with the basics: bequests, beneficiary designations (insurance and retirement plans), and non-cash gifts.
+Most planned giving programs begin with bequests, beneficiary designations (insurance and retirement plans), and non-cash gifts.
 Now the charity is ready to move to the next level, offering charitable gift annuities, charitable remainder trusts, charitable lead trusts, and establishing an endowment.
 The program may be staffed by a general development officer responsible for major gifts, capital gifts, or other development responsibilities.
 An audit will help identify staffing needs, develop a marketing plan, and set a budget, goals, and objectives.